 What Is Sulfur Dioxide?

 Sulfur dioxide (SO2) is a gaseous air pollutant composed of sulfur and oxygen.
-SO2 forms when sulfur-containing fuel such as coal, oil, or diesel is burned.
-Sulfur dioxide also converts in the atmosphere to sulfates, a major part of fine particle pollution in the eastern U.S.
+SO2 forms when sulfur-containing fuel such as coal, petroleum oil, or diesel is burned.
+Sulfur dioxide gas can also change chemically into sulfate particles in the atmosphere, a major part of fine particle pollution, which can blow hundreds of miles away.

 Ports, smelters, and other sources of sulfur dioxide also cause high concentrations of emissions nearby.

-People who live and work nearby these large sources get the highest exposure to SO2.
-After SO2 gets into the air, it changes chemically into sulfate particles, which can blow hundreds of miles away.
+People who live and work near these large sources get the highest exposure to SO2.